Tashiv/2015-Simulation-GOLoad/README.md

-# 2014-games-checkers
+# 2015-Simulation-GOLoad
 A tool for testing thread performance of hardware using a game of life game.
+This is useful for testing system stability and cooling peformance in everything from a Windows desktop to the Raspberry Pi Zero.

 ## Compile
 ```bash